Financing Intentional Communities by Grants

 Partners for Financing Intentional Communities by Grants

-Non-profit fiscal sponsors: These can act as important partners in grant-funding.
-You might find a local certified non-profit willing to receive a portion of funding as the administrator of your grant funds.
+Non-profit fiscal sponsors: These “umbrella organizations” can act as important partners in grant-funding.
+For instance, you might find a local certified non-profit willing to receive a portion of funding as the administrator of your grant funds.
 If not, this link can point you to organizations that are ready to provide this service for aligned projects.
 The umbrella organization will expect some remuneration for the paperwork involved.
 Open Collective Foundation, for example, requires 5% of a grant but offers several additional services.

 Partnership Grants: Team up with a certified religious institution, college or other school, or local municipality to act as an umbrella organization under which you can apply for additional grants.
 The umbrella organization will expect to receive some of the funding for administrative costs.